This website contains images of people who have passed away.

 Specific parcel exclusions

-The LUAA lists a number of parcels of land that are specifically excluded from the LUAA.
-These were planned for future use at the signing of the Recognition and Settlement Agreement in 2013.
-Few (if any) of these will be relevant to local government but it is important to check this list for any potential exclusions.
+The LUAA lists parcels of land that are specifically excluded from the LUAA.
+These were identified for specific purposes at the time of signing the Recognition and Settlement Agreement (2013).

 Updated